thomascgray/rpg-whiteboard-solidjs/README.md

 average BitD charactr is 60 to 100 objects - the main sheet, then a bunch of dots, etc.

-by the end of the bitd campaign, the entire board was 1588 objects
+by the end of the bitd campaign, the entire board was 1588 objects, including all characters, etc.

 ---